BBQ Pulled Pork Sliders

 Barbecue pulled pork sliders on Hawaiian rolls.

-BBQ Pulled Pork Sliders Ingredients
+BBQ Pulled Pork Slider Ingredients

 These sweet and savory game day sliders are made with a saucy barbecue pulled pork and caramelized onion mixture, served on toasted Hawaiian rolls with melted cheddar cheese and garlic aioli.
 Mmm.